celery/celery/docs/getting-started/first-steps-with-python.rst

 Creating a simple task
 ======================

-We put tasks in a dedicated ``tasks.py`` module.
-Your tasks can be in any module, but it's a good convention.
+In this example we are creating a simple task that adds two numbers.
+Tasks are defined in a normal python module.
+The module can be named whatever you like, but the convention is to call it ``tasks.py``.

-Our task is simple, just adding two numbers
+Our addition task looks like this:

 ``tasks.py``: